 The berries are used to make pies, jellies, and wine.
 Many oldtime Missourians used to swear by the medicinal value of elderberry wine.
-Some commercial wineries today make “elderberry wine” by adding flavoring to grape wine; other wineries use genuine elderberries for their product.
+Some commercial wineries today make ersatz “elderberry wine” by adding elderberry flavoring to grape wine; other wineries use genuine elderberries for their product.

 Fresh elderberries have a bittersweet or tart flavor and should not be eaten raw, especially in large quantities.
 For use in pies, adding a bit of lemon juice or vinegar improves the flavor.
 Drying the berries is another way to improve their flavor; dried elderberries can be used in muffins, pancakes, cakes, chutneys, and more, much as you might use raisins or dried blueberries.

 The flowers are used to flavor candies and jellies.
 They are also used to make herbal tea.

 Wild edibles enthusiasts dip the entire flowerhead in a flower-and-egg batter and fry it as a fritter, snipping off the heavy stems once the fritter is in the skillet, and topping the fritter with powdered sugar once it’s done.

 The tiny flowers can be rubbed off the flowerheads and mixed in with pancakes, waffles, or muffin batters, giving them an enticing flavor.

 The dried leaves have been used as an insecticide and to keep mice away from garden plants.

 A black dye can be made from the bark.
 The berries produce a magenta colorant that is used to alter the color of some other beverages and foods.